Clinical Laboratory Science

 Honors in Clinical Laboratory Science (Department Honors)

-CLS majors with a cumulative GPA equal to or greater than 3.25 in the Allied Health Department and one semester in residency at UIS may elect to participate in the CLS honors option.
+CLS majors with a cumulative GPA equal to or greater than 3.25 in the CLS Program and one semester in residency at UIS may elect to participate in the CLS honors option.
 In addition to the CLS Program requirements, honors students must:

 - maintain a minimum cumulative GPA of 3.25,